Russia rains missiles on recaptured Ukrainian city

 “They lived so well, they lived differently," she told The Associated Press.
 "But they died in one day.”

-A barrage of missiles struck the recently liberated city of Kherson for the second day Friday in a marked escalation of attacks since Russia withdrew from the city two weeks ago.
+A barrage of missiles struck the recently liberated city of Kherson for the second day Friday in a marked escalation of attacks since Russia withdrew from the city two weeks ago following an eight-month occupation.
+It comes as Russia has stepped up bombardment of Ukraine's power grid and other critical civilian infrastructure in a bid to tighten the screw on Kyiv.
+Officials estimate that around 50% of Ukraine’s energy facilities have been damaged in the recent strikes.

+The Ukrainian governor of Kherson, Yaroslav Yanushevych, said Friday that Russian shelling attacks killed 10 civilians and wounded 54 others the previous day, with two neighborhoods in the city of Kherson coming “under massive artillery fire.”

 Scores of people were injured in the strikes that hit residential and commercial buildings, lighting some on fire, blowing ash into the air and littering the streets with shattered glass.
 The attacks wrought destruction on some residential neighborhoods not previously hit in the war that has just entered its tenth month.